 1) Get the right advice

 Get the Right Advice

 If you’re sick, you see a doctor.
-If your car has broken down, you call a mechanic.
+And if your car has broken down, you call a mechanic.
 If you want to invest in the stock market, call an advisor!
 In all of the above scenarios, you can learn to do these tasks yourself.
 You can learn how to be a mechanic.
-You can study medicine.
-You can also learn to understand the stock markets.
+And you can study medicine.
+Can also learn to understand the stock markets.

 It takes Time